PNR South Main Line: South Long Haul

-The South Long Haul project, also known as PNR Bicol, was to rebuild the intercity line between Metro Manila and the Bicol Region.
+The South Long Haul project, also known as PNR Bicol, was a project to rebuild the intercity line between Metro Manila and the Bicol Region.
 Originally proposed as a simple reconstruction of the existing network at narrow-gauge and a maximum speed of 75 km, the project now involves a complete overhaul of the railway and its conversion to standard-gauge, replacing the existing line.
 The line will be initially built as a single-track system.
 However, there are provisions for an upgrade to double-track or electrification in the future.
 Stations will be allowed to use passing sidings so that express train travel is uninterrupted.

-The South Long Haul line in its present form was to be built between Sucat in Muntinlupa, southern Metro Manila, and Matnog station in Matnog, Sorsogon at the southeasternmost tip of Luzon.
+The South Long Haul line in its present form is to be built between Sucat in Muntinlupa, southern Metro Manila, and Matnog station in Matnog, Sorsogon at the southeasternmost tip of Luzon.
 There will be two branch lines with the first is the Batangas branch.
 The branch will split between Los Baños and San Pablo stations in Laguna and will head towards the direction of Lipa, Batangas and will follow a new right of way, ending at Batangas International Port in Batangas City.
 The second branch will be the Legazpi line.
 It will be built from the new Daraga station located outside the poblacion of Daraga at which Phase 1 terminates, and will lead the existing right of way to Legazpi station in Legazpi, Albay.